Hispanic Behavioral Health Services / The Hispanic Clinic

 Additionally, she/he will work in conjunction with the clinical interdisciplinary team and provide services within the Ambulatory Specific Adjunctive Program (ASAP), a program designed to provide intensive clinical care within a group treatment modality.
 The fellow will also provide individual psychotherapeutic services to a caseload of approximately 8-10 clients.
 Individual therapy clients present with a diversity of behavioral health concerns, including mood disorders, anxiety disorders, psychotic disorders, substance use disorders, bereavement, trauma history, traumatic brain injury, and personality disorders.
 Clients often present with concurrent needs such as homelessness, parole/probation, inadequate access to medical services, and extreme poverty and hardship requiring extensive case management services.

-The fellow will have opportunities to participate in ongoing research projects based within the Clinic as well as within the broader context of the Connecticut Mental Health Center.
+The fellow will have opportunities to participate in original and/or ongoing research projects based within the Clinic as well as within the broader context of the Connecticut Mental Health Center.
 Additional mentoring and supervision related to the development of culturally-competent clinical research skills can also be arranged based on the fellow’s interests and training goals.